Columbia Event Management Launches the Sustainable Living Menu

 "We are thrilled to take part in creating the Sustainable Living menu which gives the Columbia community sustainable food options at the hundreds of events that are hosted here each year,” said Jennifer Genrich, Director of Communications at the Earth Institute.
 “Sustainability starts at home, and the Earth Institute is proud to make this a priority in all aspects of our work."

 Starting immediately, Columbia departments can choose the Sustainable Living menu for events hosted in Lerner, Low Library, and Faculty House for buffet and plated meals.
 Pricing is comparable to traditional menu offerings.
 The team will assess usage and based on demand, determine the feasibility to offer additional sustainable catering options.
-Sustainable Living menu is the second specialized catering menu from Event Management aiming to support initiatives important to the campus community; the Blue Menu donates a portion of the bill to Columbia Community Service.
+The Sustainable Living menu is the second specialized catering menu from Event Management aiming to support initiatives important to the campus community; the Blue Menu donates a portion of the bill to Columbia Community Service.